Mutually Assured Destruction

 Chey swallowed hard and looked away but continued without being prompted, even though his body language spelled out like flashing neon how little he wanted to be sharing the story.

 “We made a living for a bit, drug running.
 It was fine, it was good.
 As good as it could get for two traumatized homeless kids, I guess.
 But oh, fucking traffickers are goddamn smart, huh?
 Of course it was a setup, but eventually someone paid ‘Key in oxy and he brought it back to me, and said ‘should we?’—and I?”
-Chey shook his head as if in disbelief, more venom in his tone than Kohao thought he was capable of, all directed towards himself: “I, fucking idiot that I am, I said ‘why not?’”
+Chey shook his head as if in disbelief, more venom in his tone than Kato thought he was capable of, all directed towards himself: “I, fucking idiot that I am, I said ‘why not?’”

 Chey tilted his head back and blinked up at the ceiling.
-His eyes shone; Kohao swallowed hard.
+His eyes shone; Kato swallowed hard.
 He clenched and unclenched one hand, itching for a cigarette and an excuse to escape the scene he’d caused.

-“It was easy,” Chey said, his voice cracking, “It was so fucking easy for them to get us hooked, Kohao; we didn’t get the health class lectures about cigarettes and meth and marijuana.
+“It was easy,” Chey said, his voice cracking, “It was so fucking easy for them to get us hooked, Kato; we didn’t get the health class lectures about cigarettes and meth and marijuana.
 Anarchy got his dad’s belt and I got held under the bathwater, how the fuck were we supposed to know—” Chey wrenched his head around and thousand-yard-stared out to the glass door to the balcony, unseeing.

 “My boss told us there were fewer and fewer mule jobs.
 Of course there fucking weren’t.
 But we were kids, we were children still, he was giving us the money we used to feed ourselves, of course we fucking trusted him!”
 Chey spat.
-Tears started to roll down his cheeks as he stared out toward the city and Kohao felt guilt hit him like he’d been punched in the gut.
+Tears started to roll down his cheeks as he stared out toward the city and Kato felt guilt hit him like he’d been punched in the gut.

-“Chey, you don’t—” Kohao started, distraught.
+“Chey, you don’t—” Kato started, distraught.
 He wanted to stop it, wanted to undo this, wanted to take the pain from his friend’s voice.
 He lifted his hands on instinct and had nothing to do with them.

 “Sure.
 But he stayed alone.
 They made sure every foster home I got sent to knew I was a junkie and a runner...It’s not an excuse.
 I should have run.
 I didn’t.
 I lost my shit and gave up and settled into sitting around self destructing.
 I convinced myself that ‘Key was dead and I didn’t look for proof either way in case I was right.
 I was a coward and I stayed a coward, even after I got off dope, I couldn’t bear to try—what if he’d been dead for years by then, I couldn’t risk hoping…” Chey choked on his words.